 This is an exceptionally ‘warm’ story that soon gets out of hand, so be warned.

-He could see the rain front coming at him, with the rain driving horizontally, but with too little warning, so had quickly unpacked his yellow slicker, a poncho style of covering designed for cyclists and horse riders, with loops inside to attach it to his belt, and with others for his thumbs to hold it down on him, and to stop the wind taking it off him like a parachute.
-He concentrated on getting off the fell by the shortest route as he lightning flashed around him.
+He could see the rain-front coming at him, with the rain driving horizontally, but with too little warning, so had quickly unpacked his yellow slicker, a poncho style of covering designed for cyclists and horse riders, with loops inside, to attach it to his belt, and with other loops for his thumbs to hold it down on him, and to stop the strong wind taking it off him like a parachute.
+He concentrated on getting off the fell by the shortest route as the lightning flashed around him.

 But he wasn’t alone.

 Another one, not as well outfitted as he was, was sheltering in the lee of a large set of boulders at the edge of an outcrop.
 She was a young woman, and not dressed for this weather.
-What the hell was she doing out on these fells, alone?
+What the hell was she doing out on these fells alone?
 She might get injured and then where would she be?

-Who was he, to criticize?
+Who was he, to criticize her?
 He, was alone.

 She was as shocked to see him as he was to see her.
 Maybe she was concerned about her safety with her being alone out here.
 However, he couldn’t ignore her; not in this storm.
 She needed his help whether she wanted it or not, and he was obliged to give it, or at least, try.

-She was miserable, drenched, with water running off her face.
-She was well enough dressed for cold weather, but not for this downpour.
+She was miserable, drenched; with water running off her face.
+She was well enough dressed for cold weather--apart from the shorts--but not for this unexpected downpour.

 If she didn’t get off the fell soon, her circumstance could rapidly become more dire, especially if it turned to snow, as it threatened to do.
 He’d have to help her with that.

 He’d need to be very careful.
-Whatever he suggested would be awkward, but he couldn’t leave her like this, and wouldn’t, unless she totally rebelled against him.
+Whatever he suggested would be awkward, but he couldn’t leave her like this, and wouldn’t, unless she totally resisted him, and maybe not even then.
 It would be a tricky situation, and it would need some delicacy on his part.

 She might just tell him to ‘get lost’.
-Some women were like that.
+Some young women were like that, on principle.

 He knelt in front of her, blocking some of the wind and driving rain, and smiled, looking down at her, hoping he wouldn’t scare her.

 She looked up at him as she blew water off the end of her nose.
 He hadn’t needed to be so concerned about his reception.
-She didn’t seem too shy or too miserable, or even scared by him coming so close, but another ten minutes in this rain and the misery would get worse, fast.
+She didn’t seem too shy, or too miserable, or even scared, by him coming so close, but another ten minutes in this rain and the misery would get much worse, fast.